| DG Systems Bytemaster

 several demonstration programs.
 Notably, The Digital Group Z80 was the

 first computer to use the still very popular Z80 microprocessor chip.
+Digital Group computers were designed to be more user friendly than

 other computers available at the time.
 Loading software on an audio based